 Tel Aviv’s central bus station (HaTachana Merkazit) is a crazy building that is somewhat of a maze, and buses to Jerusalem and other points of interest are on the top floor.
 Follow the escalators upward and be prepared to go through security upon entering.

 Tel Aviv will awe you with its diversity of scenery, architecture, history and ways to have fun.
 If you can’t fit our entire walking tour into your trip, there’s always next time!
 You’ll definitely be back.
-Next, if you’re looking for where to stay, look no further than Abraham Hostel.
+Next, if you’re looking for where to stay, look no further than Abraham Hostel or The Savoy.